-While previous research has explored the connection between innovation and international development, recent studies by the International Labour Office (ILO) shows that technological resources are key drivers.
+While previous research has explored the connection between innovation and international development, recent studies by the International Labour office (ILO) shows that technological resources are key drivers.

 The innovation process is based on a company’s ability to activate its existing and available internal knowledge.
 It also depends on the firm’s capacity to gain knowledge from external sources through imitation, licensing acquisition, partnerships or the purchase of patents.
-Export strategies increase the innovative capacity of small- and medium-sized companies by increasing their access to resources such as skilled labor.
+Export strategies increase the innovative capacity of small- and medium-sized companies by increasing their access to resources such as skilled labour.

 Global activities allow direct access to business partners and international experts in venture-capital markets.
 Only 30% of European SMEs engage in export, and in the two markets that buck the trend – the UK and Germany – product innovation is presented as a major factor in their propensity to export.